AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_video_source_android.md

     int res = engine.joinChannel(accessToken, channelId, 0, option);
     ```

-2. Implement video capture and processing yourself using methods from outside the SDK.
-According to your app scenario, you can call `AgoraVideoFrame` before sending the captured video frames to the SDK.
+2. Implement video capture and processing.
+Agora SDKs do not supply the APIs for custom video processing.
+Use system SDKs for the devices your app supports to create custom video modules.
+To integrate your video module, call `AgoraVideoFrame` before sending the captured video frames to the SDK.
 For example, you can set `rotation` as `180` to rotate the video frames by 180 degrees clockwise.

     ```java
     // Triggers this callback if SurfaceTexture in TextureView is available